pyccel/pyccel-benchmarks/intro.md

 - `-mavx`
 - `-ffast-math`

-Additional options can be used with this script to add additional comparisons, change the output format, or change what is generated.
+Additional options can be used with this script to add further comparisons, change the output format, or change what is generated.

 Run `python3 benchmarks/run_benchmarks.py --help` for more details.